rhaiscript/book/src/engine/call-fn.md

 All new [variables]/[constants] introduced are, by default, _not_ retained inside the [`Scope`].
 In other words, the [`Scope`] is _rewound_ before each call.

-If these default behaviors are not desirable, use `Engine::call_fn_raw`.
+If these default behaviors are not desirable, override them with `Engine::call_fn_with_options`.
 ~~~